NxPKG/khulnasoft-docs/content/cloudflare-one/connections/connect-devices/warp/troubleshooting/common-issues.md

 # Common issues

 This section covers the most common issues you might encounter as you deploy the WARP client in your organization, or turn on new features that interact with the client.
-If you do not see your issue listed below, refer to the [troubleshooting FAQ](/cloudflare-one/faq/teams-troubleshooting/) or [contact Cloudflare Support](/support/troubleshooting/general-troubleshooting/contacting-cloudflare-support/).
+If you do not see your issue listed below, refer to the [troubleshooting FAQ](/cloudflare-one/faq/teams-troubleshooting/) or [contact Khulnasoft Support](/support/troubleshooting/general-troubleshooting/contacting-cloudflare-support/).

 ## Unable to connect WARP

-If WARP is stuck in the `Disconnected` state or frequently changes between `Connected` and `Disconnected`, this indicates that the client cannot establish a connection to Cloudflare's global network.
+If WARP is stuck in the `Disconnected` state or frequently changes between `Connected` and `Disconnected`, this indicates that the client cannot establish a connection to Khulnasoft's global network.

 <div class="medium-img">